1. What is Richardson Maturity Model

 Level zero of maturity does not make use of any of URI, HTTP Methods, and HATEOAS capabilities.

-For example, most Web Services (WS-*)-based services use a single URI to identify an endpoint, and HTTP POST to transfer SOAP-based payloads, effectively ignoring the rest of the HTTP verbs.
+For example, most SOAP Web Services use a single URI to identify an endpoint, and HTTP POST to transfer SOAP-based payloads, effectively ignoring the rest of the HTTP verbs.

 Such services support several of the HTTP verbs on each exposed resource – Create, Read, Update and Delete (CRUD) services.
 Here the state of resources, typically representing business entities, can be manipulated over the network.

-Here service designer expects people to put some effort into mastering the APIs – generally by reading the supplied documentation.
+The designers of the level two services expect people to put some effort into mastering the APIs – generally by reading the supplied documentation.

-Level three of maturity makes use of all three, i.e. URIs and HTTP and HATEOAS.
+Level three of maturity makes use of all three, i.e. URIs and HTTP, and HATEOAS.